For The Best Commercial Ice Making Machine Repair Services Call Us At 347-407-9242

 Pronto Cooler Repairs specializes in commercial ice machine maintenance and service.
 Our company also includes maintenance and repair and also sanitation of most major brands of ice making equipment.

-All of our service professionals are qualified for any type of ice machine maintenance or repairs.
-We take care of any type of problems you may encounter with your commercial ice machine.
-Upon finalization of our commercial ice making machine service repair, our team will test the operation of the system utilizing every one of the state of the art tools, and verify that the equipment is producing ice and is functioning successfully.
+Our service professionals are qualified for any type of ice machine maintenance or repairs.
+We can fix any type of trouble you may encounter with your commercial ice machine.
+After finalization of our commercial ice making machine service repair, our team will test the performance of the machine utilizing all of the state of the art tools, and confirm that the equipment is producing ice cubes and is functioning successfully.

-We have routine maintenance programs in order to maintain your ice machine running at it’s peak performance by regularly inspecting on and changing all components to the manufacturer specs, combined with regular cleaning and sanitizing the system.
+We have routine maintenance programs in order to maintain your ice machine running at it’s peak performance by regularly checking on and changing all components to the manufacturer specs, combined with regular cleaning and sterilizing the machine.

 Our commercial refrigeration service technicians can perform the following services:

-A number of the commercial ice making equipment brands which we support:
+A number of the commercial ice making equipment brands that we support:

 and more…

-Services provided to: Restaurants, Hotels, Food markets, Bars, Clubs, Academic institutions, Churches, Health Clubs, Gyms and any business that has refrigerated commercial equipment.
+Services provided to: Restaurants, Hotels, Food markets, Bars, Clubs, Institutions, Churches, Health Clubs, Gyms and any organization that has refrigerated commercial equipment.

 Commercial refrigeration such as Reachin, Walk in refrigerators, freezers, Displays, Ice Machines.

-Additionally any restaurant equipment to add the above, plus commercial ranges and ovens.
+Additionally any restaurant equipment to add the above mentioned, plus commercial ranges and ovens.

-Give us a call for your Ice making machine repair, service or repair and maintenance needs!
+Call us for your Ice making machine repair, service or repair and maintenance needs!
 347-407-9242

 Ice can cause damage to your ice machine, contrary to popular belief.
-If an ice maker becomes frozen, it can cause serious damage to your ice machine.
+If your ice maker is damaged, it can become very costly to repair.
 You may end up with broken components due to ice buildup.
 There are ways to tell when an Ice Machine freezes up.
 This will allow you to prevent further damage.

 Never wait for negative signals such as soft, malformed, cloudy cubes or a distinct aroma before cleaning.
-Any of these signals will indicate that it is past due.
+These signs are usually a sign that cleaning is overdue.
 Stick to a strict timetable to remain proactive rather than reactive.

 Pronto Cooler Repairs in Staten Island is happy to provide your commercial or restaurant ice machine maintenance so that you never have to worry.
-Call us today to schedule a cleaning or set up a service agreement.
+We are available to help you set up service plans or schedule cleanings.
 347-407-9242

 At Pronto Cooler Repairs, we understand the importance of cleaning and sanitizing procedures for your commercial ice machine.
 It is essential to maintain cleanliness standards.
 We also need to be able to identify the correct cleaners and the appropriate timeframe for cleaning all components of the ice machine.
-We have many tips and tricks to help you, from preventive maintenance to commercial equipment tips and techniques.
+We can help with everything from preventive maintenance to tips and tricks for commercial kitchen equipment.

 Food safety has to be a primary concern on the mind of every Staten Island restaurant owner.
 You would not be in business long if it wasn’t.
 The consequences of serving potentially dangerous food are serious, not only to your patrons’ health, but also for your business: